sensedeep/sensedeep/README.md

 The first and last log events are highlighted with a reverse grey background.

+Event column widths can be resized by dragging the column separator in the title (only) to the desired width.
+Your changes will be persisted.

-### Log Filtering
+### View Options

 From the viewer, you can modify view options by clicking on the view name at the top of the page.
 This will display a drop-down expansion panel of view and filtering options.

-Changes made in the viewer are by default not persisted to the view configuration and will only take effect while you remain in the viewer.
-If you click "Save" after making changes, they will be persisted and update the default view configuration.
+Changes made in the viewer are persisted to the view configuration.

 #### Select Fields

 Click the "Select Fields" button to select which event fields are displayed.
-Your selections will be persisted on a per-view basis.

-If you select the "Include new fields" checkbox, whenever new fields are encountered in the log event stream, the new fields will be displayed by default.
+When you add a field, it will be added to the right of existing fields.
+You can use this to re-order fields by removing and then re-adding in the desired order.

 #### Filter by Date